1Shmid/TikTakToeFX/README.md

 ## Graphical interface

-Although I am familiar with graphics packages, I lack formal artistic education.
-Therefore, for the basis of the new game design, I utilized the top results from Google Images.
+Although I know graphic packages, I have no artistic education, so I took the top one from Google as a basis for the new game design.

+Graphical elements and their animation are placed in a separate class `GraphicsManager`
 ## Usage

 1. Clone the repository.